 The wind load calculator enables you to compute the wind force on any structure.
 Whether it is a roof, a sign, or a steel structure, with this wind force calculator you can determine the wind pressure created on it depending on the wind speed, helping you make sure it's sturdy enough to withstand even the worst storm.

 Whenever humans erect a structure, an eternal battle is raged against nature to keep it standing.
 Erosion disassembles our constructions bit by bit, roofs collapse under the load of snow, and floods and fires can have your life's work undone in seconds.

-But one of the most damaging elements is one which we direly rely on for our survival: air.
-In 2019 alone, storms caused over $40 billion in damage and numerous power cuts.
+But one of the most damaging elements is one which we direly rely on for our survival: air..
 The excessive wind load on roofs collapses buildings and endangers lives.
 But don't worry, this wind force calculator is here to help you to estimate the wind load exerted on any structure, depending on the wind speed and the structure's surface area.
 So, you can make sure that an unstable roof, window, or sign threatens your loved ones and your property.

 And maybe safe in the knowledge that the wind will not hurt you, you can make use of it and create sustainable, clean, and cheap energy with your very own wind turbine (visit wind turbine calculator, for more).
 Or use it for some fun exercise like windsurfing or the even more challenging kitesurfing.
 We've gotyour back with our windsurfing calculator and kiteboarding calculator.

 What is the wind load on a structure?

 The force of air particles hitting a surface is known as the wind load on a specific structure.
 To calculate the precise force, we need to have more information about the wind and the structure: